 To answer these questions, and many more, the FMS presents:

 An online event where we will talk about the impacts of climate change on Africa, with African perspectives.
-Join Andrew Mambondiyani (Zimbabwian climate journalist) and Hala Burma (founder CEM, Sudanese diapora organization) alongside Irene Dankelman (ecologist specialized in gender and environment), and Laurie van der Burg (campaigner for Price of Oil) to hear what is happening right now in Africa, why this is happening, how it impacts daily lives and what we in the Netherlands can and should do about this.
+Join Andrew Mambondiyani (Zimbabwean climate journalist) and Hala Burma (founder CEM, Sudanese diapora organisation) alongside Irene Dankelman (ecologist specialised in gender and environment), and Laurie van der Burg (campaigner for Price of Oil) to hear what is happening right now in Africa, why this is happening, how it impacts daily lives and what we in the Netherlands can and should do about this.